Singapore University of Social Sciences: School of Law

 In January 2017, SUSS School of Law received its first 60 law students under its four-year LLB and JD programmes.
 Similar to other Singapore autonomous universities, both the LLB and JD programmes are recognised degrees under the Singapore Legal Profession Act and qualified persons with a minimum GPA of 3.5 are eligible to sit for the Bar Examination.
 The school also offers Master of Taxation in collaboration with the Tax Academy of Singapore.

 School of Science and Technology

-SUSS School of Science and Technology offers programmes in Aerospace Systems, Biomedical Engineering, Built Environment, Engineering, Military Studies and Technology.
+SUSS School of Science and Technology offers programmes in Aerospace Systems, Biomedical Engineering, Built Environment, Electronics Engineering, Military Studies and Technology.
 The Bachelor of Building and Project Management is accredited by the Singapore Institute of Surveyors and Valuers (SISV) and Royal Institution of Chartered Surveyors (RICS).
 The BSc Facilities and Events Management is accredited by the International Facilities Management Association (IFMA) and the RICS.

-The BEng Aerospace Systems is accredited by the Engineering Accreditation Board (EAB) of Singapore, Institution of Engineers Singapore (IES).
+Both the BEng Aerospace Systems and BEng Electronics are accredited by the Engineering Accreditation Board (EAB) of Singapore, Institution of Engineers Singapore (IES).

+School of Social Work and Social Development

+In the third quarter of 2025, the Singapore University of Social Sciences (SUSS) will launch the School of Social Work & Social Development (SSWSD) to address Singapore's growing need for social service professionals.
+The school will offer a range of programs, including the Bachelor of Social Work (full-time and part-time), Graduate Diploma in Social Work (part-time), and Master in Social Work (part-time).

-College of Lifelong and Experiential Learning
+College of Interdisciplinary and Experiential Learning

 On 8 September 2018, SUSS launched the College of Lifelong and Experiential Learning (CLEL) which adopts a brand of education known as 'lifelong and experiential learning'.
 The initiative provides for learning before, during and after University education.
 SUSS LifE also represents SUSS's open and inclusive admissions approach.

-There are three sub-units within CLEL: